 When first think of Taiwan, I automatically think of food!
 No matter where you are in the country, you will always find delicious treats.
 Best of all, the food is very cheap, and you can find food at any time of the day!

-And indulge in a unique culture while you are there.
-Taiwan has a long history of different cultures, where each one plays a significant role in shaping the country.
+And Taiwan has a long history of different cultures, where each one plays a significant role in shaping the country.
 From the Dutch who inhabited in the Tainan area in the 17th century, to the Japanese who ruled the country for 50 years during the 19th century and the influences from many Chinese descendants from China.
 You can see all the various cultures in their architecture, urban planning and everyday lives.

-And if you venture outside the cities, you will find fantastic scenery that you will not see anywhere else.
-There are hiking trails of different levels, stunning waterfalls, and many bike routes, including the best one along the east coast lining the Pacific Ocean.
+And if you venture outside the cities, you will find lush scenery that you will not see anywhere else.
+There are hiking trails, stunning waterfalls, and many bike routes, including the best one along the east coast lining the Pacific Ocean.

 Most of all, I love Taiwan’s efficient transportation system and the ease of navigating around the country.
 These are all great reasons why you should visit Taiwan!